kjolley/BIGSdb/Upgrading_README.txt

 Version 1.19: Change of seqdef and isolate database structures.
 Version 1.20: Change of seqdef and isolate database structures.
 Version 1.21: Change of seqdef and isolate database structures.
-Version 1.22: Change of isolate and rest_db database structure.
+Version 1.22: Change of isolate and rest_db database structures.
 Version 1.23: Change of isolate database structure.
 Version 1.24: Change of isolate database structure.
 Version 1.25: Change of isolate database structure.